balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 #### Mesh::makeEllipsoid(int32_t const aSectors, int32_t const aBelts, Vector const &aSize)

 Deletes all current contents and creates an ellipsoid with the given parameters.
 The triangle vertices will be on the ellipsoid surface.
-The ellipsoid is approximated somewhat similarly as the longitude-latitude mesh on the Earth.
+The ellipsoid is approximated somewhat similarly as the azimuth-inclination mesh on the Earth.
 There will be `aBelts` pieces of "belts" along each "parallel", each divided evenly by `aSectors` vertices.
 Between the belts there are 2 * `aSectors` pieces of triangles, while between the extreme belts and poles only `aSectors` pieces.
 The parameter aSize contains the principal semi-axes of the ellipsoid.
 There is also a special case called `makeUnitSphere` to create a unit sphere.

 #### Mesh::getFace2neighbours